Promoting Positive Behaviour

 in Coulter Primary School

-At Coulter Primary School, we believe that positive behaviour is an essential condition for effective learning and teaching.
+At Coulter Primary School, we believe that positive relationships are essential for effective learning and teaching.
 We also believe that pupils and staff have the right to learn and teach in an environment which is safe, friendly, peaceful and fair.

-The rationale of our policy is that good behaviour should be recognised and rewarded and that negative behaviours be discouraged and changed for the better, through the fair and systematic application of our behaviour policy.
-This policy outlines the strategies to be used for maintaining good behaviour throughout the school.
-Its purpose is to support staff in creating a safe, caring and ordered environment in and around the school.
-We adopt a balanced approach to discipline, rewarding good behaviour and using positive language while applying consequences for unacceptable behaviour in a consistent and fair way.
+The rationale of our policy is that good behaviour should be recognised and rewarded and that negative behaviours be discouraged and changed for the better, through the fair and systematic application of our promoting positive relationships policy.
+This policy outlines the strategies to be used for maintaining good relationships throughout the school.
+Its purpose is to support staff in creating a safe and caring environment in and around the school.

 Bullying